-Kyle has trained with the American Mountain Guides Association, having also completed the Adaptive Climbing Initiative training course provided by Paradox Sports.
+Kyle has certifications with the American Mountain Guides Association, having also completed the Adaptive Climbing Initiative training course provided by Paradox Sports.
 He’s also trained with the Professional Climbing Guides Institute and is a nationally certified Emergency Medical Technician.
 Kyle is also currently pursuing his Commercial Helicopter Pilot License.

 Jon is an East Coast kid, hailing from New York.
 Jon picked up climbing while going to university and decided it was much better than playing football.
 After Jon finished his Masters Degree in Mechanical Engineering he moved out west and has since devoted a considerable amount of time to exploring the alpine terrain and rock climbing in the Eastern Sierra.
 He also doubles as a math tutor at the local community college and can often be found in his kitchen perfecting his homemade sourdough breads.

 Jon holds certifications from the American Mountain Guides Association, National Outdoor Leadership School and the American Institute of Avalanche Rescue and Education.

 We also think he’s probably the nicest guy we’ve ever met.